Rhodiola rosea is an herb known for increasing energy, improving mental and physical stamina, and for building resilience to stress.

 Diabetes occurs either when the body is unable to make sufficient insulin, or the cells do not respond to insulin as they should.
 The result is elevated blood sugar.

 Rhodiola's benefits may also extend to blood sugar regulation.
-The herb has been shown in studies to lower blood sugar in diabetic rats.
+The herb has been shown in studies to lower blood sugar19 in diabetic rats.
 We need more human clinical trials to understand its utility in treating diabetes.

 Furthermore, some people with diabetes experience a phenomenon known as hyperalgesia — which means they experience increased pain sensitivity.
-In one study, Rhodiola demonstrated antihyperalgesic effects, showing promise for addressing this debilitating symptom of diabetes.
+In one study, Rhodiola demonstrated antihyperalgesic effects20, showing promise for addressing this debilitating symptom of diabetes.

 Rhodiola's Cancer-Fighting Properties